Canada, Québec: Eastern Townships Bike Tour

 Please contact us to arrange alternate plans, if necessary.

 Start with a one-hour transfer to Granby, unless you are driving there yourself.
 You will be cycling today, so please be ready to ride when we pick you up for the transfer.
 Today’s ride includes most of the traffic-free Artria route, also partly known as L’Estriade.
-It is an attractive ride with optional extras, boasting a series of permanent art installations, the beautiful Yamaska Park, and the charming towns of Granby and Waterloo, from where you’ll follow the country roads to your inn at West Brome.
+It is an attractive ride with optional extras, boasting a series of permanent art installations, the beautiful Yamaska Park, and the charming towns of Granby and Waterloo, from where you’ll follow the country roads to your inn at West Brome, perhaps stopping at the new velodrome in Bromont.
 LD (Meal inclusions provided for guided trips.
 Self-guided trips include breakfast only)

 Auberge Spa West Brome, West Brome

-Ride along the Vineland Route through Dunham to Sutton, passing five vineyards in the morning.
-The rolling landscape becomes progressively hillier as you pass through several quiet towns, cross a covered bridge, and enjoy beautiful tree-lined roads around Pigeon Hill on the way to Frelighsburg for a picnic and a visit to the bakery.
+Ride along the Vineland Route through Dunham to Sutton and back to West Brome.
+The rolling landscape becomes progressively hillier as you pass through several quiet towns, cross a covered bridge and enjoy the beautiful tree-lined roads around Pigeon Hill on your way to Frelighsburg for a picnic and a visit to the bakery.
 After that, ride the scenic route along the Canada-US border to Abercorn and Sutton.
-With just 5km left to ride today, you might like to stop at Domaine Breese – a pretty vineyard in Sutton Junction.
+As you approach West Brome, with just 5km left to ride, you might stop for a tasting at Domaine Breese – a pretty vineyard near Sutton Junction.
 BLD

-A long, hilly ride through beautiful vineyards and several quiet towns, this will take you around La Montêe de Fer – the Iron Mountain.
-Your scenic loop ride will bring you through several small hamlets and villages including Brome-Centre, Fulford, and Knowlton.
+A long hilly ride through beautiful vineyards and several quiet towns will take you around La Montêe de Fer – the Iron Mountain.
+Pedal through several small hamlets and villages including Brome-Centre, Fulford, and Knowlton.
 Keep your swimsuit nearby for an afternoon swim at Douglass Beach near Knowlton.
-To avoid busier roads, the final 10km follows quiet unpaved roads that are typically very smooth surfaced.
-Return to Sutton for independent evening meals.
+To avoid busier roads, the first and final 10km of the ride include gravel roads that are typically smooth surfaced.
+Finish at Sutton for independent evening meals.
 B

-Magog To Ayer’s Cliff or North Hatley 81km
+Magog to Ayer’s Cliff or North Hatley ~63km or ~81km

 Transfer and farewells